-- User Tasks: What are some representative tasks users will accomplish via your system.
+- User Tasks: What are some representative tasks users will accomplish through your system.

 - Platform: Specify platform (smartphone, web-based, laptop/desktop, other).
-Other platforms are discouraged, as they are hard to find, and thus will minimize your user base (but you may have a compelling argument).
+Other platforms are discouraged, as they are hard to find, and thus will minimize your user base.

 This assignment requires no traditional implementation (i.e., coding), but is full of important, meaningful implementation activities that will set the stage for what follows.
 Be very attentive and careful.
 Your success depends on the quality you infuse to your product / idea at this stage.